rahu7v3rma/unnamed/README.md

 # kacify.store - an electronics ecommerce

 ## Tech Stack
-- Database - MongoDB, SQLite, Redis
-- API - ExpressJS
+- API
+    - node is used as backend framework
+    - express is used for routing
+    - mongodb is used as no sql database
+    - postgres is used as sql database
+    - redis is used as non persistent database
+    - sockets are used for chat support
-- Frontend - ReactJS
+- Frontend
+    - react is used for frontend components
+    - react router is used for routing
+- DevOps
+    - services are setup using docker-compose
-- DevOps - Docker, CI/CD
+    - github actions are used for CI/CD